Private car transfer from Naples to Ravello

 Here are some travel tips to make your journey from Naples to Ravello a memorable one:

 Travel from Naples to Ravello during non-peak hours (late morning and early evening) for a calmer experience.
-The roads will be less congested and you'll also enjoy the Amalfi Coast's beauty with fewer tourists around.
+The roads will be less congested and you'll also enjoy the coastal beauty with fewer tourists around.
 Leaving Naples early means you'll have plenty of time for sightseeing before you get to Ravello.

 On the road from Naples to Ravello, you'll pass multiple UNESCO World Heritage Sites, fantastic eateries, and the "Jewel of the Amalfi Coast", Positano.
 The short drive time means you can fill your day with amazing experiences before even getting to Ravello.
 Take advantage of the opportunity!